NEIGHBORS READY!

 We are in it together!

-After a major disaster, our first responders may take weeks or months to respond.
-Organizing with your neighborhood will help you survive.
+After a disaster, our first responders may months to respond.
+Get organized with your community to better survive:

 • Prepare your neighborhood